4. Registration and fees

 The main method of registering for courses is online through the student information system, Banner.
 You may also use a variety of methods to register such as change forms signed by academic areas and approved by the Office of the Registrar or directly through the Office of the Registrar.
 You may view your timetables online via the student information system (Banner).

 New and returning students are expected to be ready to start studies on day one of the term.
-Registration for courses begins approximately one month before day one.
+Registration for courses begins approximately one month before day one of classes.
 Block registration (a block of courses that has been pre-set for you, depending on what semester you are in) opens first and full-time timetables are guaranteed.
 After block registration, the period of add/drop (adding and dropping a course) opens allowing you to make changes to your timetable.
 Full-time timetable availability cannot be guaranteed once the course add/drop period opens.
 The add/drop period is open until day 10 of the term.
 No further registration is permitted after day 10 of the term.

 You may not attend classes unless course registration is completed in Banner.
 You are responsible for initiating any changes to your timetable; this includes course adds, course drops and course withdrawals.